imanabshar/travel-themed-website/README.md

 # Travel Themed Website

 A non-responsive, travel-themed website displaying tour details and booking offers.
-This was the first project I built to practice HTML and CSS basics.
+This was the first project I built to practice the basics of HTML and CSS.

 ## Note